Uffizi Gallery (Galleria degli Uffizi)#5 in Best Things To Do in Florence

-Occupying the top floor of the U-shaped Palazzo degli Uffizi along the banks of the Arno River, the Uffizi Gallery was Europe's first modern museum, created by the Medici family at the end of the 16th century.
-Today, the museum is any art lover's dream: it still displays the family's prominent art collection, which includes such masterpieces as Botticelli's Birth of Venus, Raphael's Madonna of the Goldfinch and Titian's Venus of Urbino.
+Occupying the first and second floors of the U-shaped Palazzo degli Uffizi along the banks of the Arno River, the Uffizi Gallery was Europe's first modern museum, created by the Medici family at the end of the 16th century.
+Today, the museum is any art lover's dream: it still displays the family's prominent art collection, which includes such masterpieces as Botticelli's "Birth of Venus," Raphael's "Madonna of the Goldfinch" and Titian's "Venus of Urbino."

 The Uffizi Gallery – which sits just a few blocks from Ponte Vecchio in central Florence – is open Tuesday through Sunday from 8:15 a.m. to 6:50 p.m.
-Admission is about $9 USD (€6.50 EUR).
+Admission is 20 euros (around $23) from March through October and 12 euros ($13.50) from November through February.
+To avoid wasting time waiting in line, consider paying an extra 4 euros (about $4.50) to reserve your entrance time.
 For more information, visit the gallery's official website.

 Loggia dei Lanzi, in the Piazza della Signoria, is an open-air (and free) museum that was designed in the 14th century by Orcagna, an influential architect and artist.
 Below the building's curved arches are dozens of sculptures (notable ones include Giambologna's Rape of the Sabines and Cellini's Perseus), which draw crowds of tourists and locals alike.
 Behind it sits the Galleria degli Uffizi.
 The Piazza della Signoria is also filled with its (more than) fair share of sculptures, including a towering replica of Michaelangelo's David.